rionmonster/Glyphfriend/src/Glyphfriend.VS2017/README.md

 Issues with Resharper and Glyphfriend have been widely reported (enough to warrant a spot here) and are outside of my control.
 Many of the APIs that Glyphfriend relies on are overridden by Resharper and thus don't allow the extension to ever be accessed by Visual Studio directly.

-The following two options have been successful with other Resharper users, so I would highly recommend trying either of them :
+The following two options have been successful with other Resharper users, so I would highly recommend trying either of them:

 * **Try disabling any HTML features within Resharper** - By disabling the HTML autocompletion and other features, this should hopefully allow for Glyphfriend to hook into the necessary APIs and work as expected.
 * **Consider downloading the [ResharperGlyphfriend Plug-in](https://github.com/Huntk23/ResharperGlyphfriend)** - A member of the community, [Kelby Hunt (Huntk23)](https://github.com/Huntk23) wrote a Resharper plug-in port of Glyphfriend, which attempts to implement much of the functionality of this extension.
 Consider downloading it if the previous approach didn't work as expected.